cezarysanecki/parking-domain/README.md

 ![Reserve parking spot](/docs/public/es/es_releasing_reserved_parking_spot.png)

-2 hours before reservation we inform clients that they need to free spot.
-We reserve for them another parking spot.
+2 hours before a reservation, we inform clients that they need to vacate their spot.
-If client informs that he released parking spot then we add him loyalty points for helping us.
+We reserve another parking spot for them.
+If a client notifies us that they've freed up the parking spot, we reward them with loyalty points for their assistance.
+1 hour before the reservation, we check if the spot has been released.
+If not, we relocate the vehicles and charge the users of those vehicles.
-1 hour before reservation we check if spot is released.
-If not, we move that vehicles and charge for that users of these vehicles.
-If yes, we just removed parking spot from available parking bank.
+If yes, we simply remove the parking spot from the available parking bank.

 ### Punishing client